Pyro57000/fyer_deck/README.md

 With all of that done you can now start up stardust in your XR runtime.
 You can do this by starting your runtime (like wivrn) and connecting your headset to it.
 Once you're connected you can either launch stardustxr with wivrn using the custom executable option, or just run the stardust binary you compiled.
 This will launch stardust and autmatically run that startup script we created.
 You should be able to see a hexagon shaped button (you may need to lean back a bit to see it) you can use either controller grip buttons or hand tracking to grab it and move it around you.

-Once you have the hexagon button placed where you want it, simply tape it with hand tracking or with your controller trigger to open the launcher menu.
+Once you have the hexagon button placed where you want it, simply tap it with hand tracking or with your controller trigger to open the launcher menu.
 This will lay out all of your installed applications in a hexagon grid.
 To launch a program simply grab the hexagon icon for the program and drop it where you want tne new window to spawn.
 Mouse inputs can be handled by controller or hand tracking, but keyboard isn't working!
 Let's fix that.

 Remember that non-spatial-input repo you downloaded and compiled manifold and simular from?
 Here's where that comes into play!
 To capture your mouse and keyboard simply run manifold and pipe it into simular! `/path/to/your/manifold | /path/to/your/simular`
 Now a black window should open on your normal desktop environment! click inside of it to capture your inputs.
-Keyboard and mouse inputs are sent to which ever application you're currently looking at, though mouse inputs are currently broken.
-This is being worked on.
+Keyboard and mouse inputs are sent to which ever application you're currently looking at.
+Each application will draw its own cursor, and whichever application you're currently looking at will receive mouse and keyboard input.
+It switched application targets automatically as you look around.
+You can also tap on the application window like a touch screen for mouse input, but this isn't as accurate and can be a bit tricky.